 I was hooked.
 I loved the work and the possibilities of helping to make people’s lives a little bit better and a little bit easier.
 I went on to earn a Master’s of City and Regional Planning degree from The Ohio State University, and while in Columbus went to work for a CDC in a neighborhood very similar to Fairfax.
 While with the Greater Linden Development Corporation (sadly, now defunct), we tried to do just what Norm had taught me: build community amongst and secure resources for those people who had the least.

-A dozen years later, I still work in the community development field, albeit in a local government role, and I still find myself trying to live up to the ideals Norm instilled in me.
+More than a dozen years later, I still work in the community development field, albeit in a local government role, and I still find myself trying to live up to the ideals Norm instilled in me.